The Complete Agent Architecture

 The humans.
 Full profiles of every person the agent serves.
 How they think, how they want information delivered, their timezone, preferred channels, and success metrics for serving them well.

-Includes operating assumptions (travel schedules, bandwidth constraints), communication preferences (Telegram for urgent, Slack for team), and failure modes to watch for (Calvin's "vision jump" pattern).
+Includes operating assumptions (travel schedules, bandwidth constraints), communication preferences (which channel for urgent, which for team visibility), and failure modes to watch for (e.g. a leader's tendency to pivot mid-execution).

 Identity Calibration